Presheaf automata

 \section{Automata with counters}

-In this section we present an alternative and more general construction than that of the previous section.
+In this section, we present an alternative construction that generalises that of the previous section.
 It prepares the definition of higher-dimensional automata with counters in the following section.

-We regard a monoid $M$ as a d-category with one single object $*$ and $M$ as a set of endomorphisms of $*$.
+We regard a monoid $M$ as a d-category with one single object $\star$ and $M$ as a set of endomorphisms on $\star$.
 The only formorphism, and at the same time backmorphism, is the identity. \begin{df} Let $\cC$ be a d-category.
-A \emph{$\cC$-automaton with counter $M$} is a $(\cC\times M)$-automaton. \end{df} $(\cC\times M)$-presheaves are naturally equivalent to functors $\cC^{op}\to M\mhyphen\Set$ into the category of sets with an action of $M$ and $M$-equivariant maps.
+A \emph{$\cC$-automaton with counter $M$} is a $(\cC\times M)$-automaton. \end{df}